On Air Now

 Despite the obstacles she faced, Clara Schumann’s canon includes 30 Lieder, choral music, solo piano pieces, one piano concerto, plus chamber and orchestral works.
 Here are the most memorable among them.

 Clara Schumann was one of the most acclaimed pianists of her time and wrote exquisitely and extensively for the instrument.
 This beautiful piano concerto gives us more than a hint of her incredible pianism and musical imagination.

-Piano Trio in G minor
+Clara Schumann Piano Concerto in A minor

 She wrote it in the summer of 1846, during a traumatic period of her somewhat turbulent life.
 Her husband, Robert Schumann, was extremely ill and the couple had travelled to Nordeney in an attempt to improve his health condition.
 Clara, who had recently fallen pregnant, suffered a miscarriage during their stay on the island.

 Clara’s trio is said to have greatly influenced her husband’s first piano trio, Op.
 63, which was written a year later.

 ATOS Trio: Clara Schumann - Trio in g-minor, op.17

 After her marriage Clara turned, to some extent, away from writing for the piano, and towards lieder and choral works.
 These Sechs Lieder, or Six Songs, are a setting of the romantic poems of Herine, Geibel and Rckert.
 Written in the first weeks of her nuptials, the songs convey the intimacy of the first, blissful season of marriage.